barumau/pandunia/english/pandunia-english.md

 disprosium - dysprosium
 Divehia - Maldives
 do - to (toward, till, until, for)
+do long - long (over a gread distance)
 dobe - brick
 Doiche - Germany
 doichi - German